United Way Partner

 -A 9 year old student

-VinE is helping to support the academic lives of students in the Cherry, Northeast Range, North Woods, South Ridge, Tower/Soudan, and Eveleth/Gilbert schools.
+VinE is helping to support the academic lives of students in the Cherry, Northeast Range, North Woods, South Ridge, Tower-Soudan, Nell Shean, Franklin Elementary, and Eveleth-Gilbet Junior High schools.
 Thank you for your time and endorsement.